FairwindsOps/insights-docs/docs/technical-details/reports/resource-metrics.md

 ```

 ### 3. Create Google service account to run Prometheus query
-You can create service account to run Promethues query either: manually, using Workload Identity Federation or Terraform.
+You can create service account to run Prometheus query either: manually, using Workload Identity Federation or Terraform.

 ### 3.a Create Google service account to run Prometheus query manually
 You can create the the service account either manually or using Terraform.
 We provide some example on section 3.b Use Terraform